Patient Values and Expectations

 - Being available for visits and letting your Care Coordinator know if you will not be available for a scheduled visit.

-- Treating your home and community care and service provider staff with courtesy and respect – without discrimination or harassment.
+- Treating home and community care and service provider staff with courtesy and respect – without discrimination or harassment.

 - To the best of your ability, providing a safe working environment for your Care Coordinator and service providers.